-Make a mid-century inspired DIY wood doormat using wood slats and your favorite retro fabric!
-It’s easier to do than you think, and it’s really unique.
+Make a DIY wood doormat using wood slats, wood beads, and rope!
+You can also decorate with fabric.
+It’s easier to do than you might think.

-My boyfriend and I are huge fans of mid-century modern home decor items.
+My husband and I are huge fans of mid-century modern home decor items.
 We are especially inspired by the color palettes; greens, browns, oranges . . . shades along these lines.

 For me, it’s a reminder of my grandparents’ house in Bellevue, WA, just outside of Seattle.
 My dad grew up in this home in the 1960s, and when I was growing up the furniture was the same.

 I’d like to tell you that my grandparents were stylish, but I think they just didn’t want to buy anything new.
 Either way, I have a fondness for Mad Men-esque furniture, and it’s the look we go for in our home, at least a version of it.

 Our latest creation inspired by mid mod is this DIY wood doormat.
 We knew we wanted to make a wood slatted welcome mat, and I actually had the fabric from a previous project.
 Steve saw the fabric and like it, and then the rest just came together.
 Here’s how we made this DIY doormat.

 Make a Wood Doormat

 - Two 8-foot 1 x 2s – cut into fifteen 18 inch pieces (these will be your slats)